mediatek/prplos-feed-mediatek/README.md

 For a complete pWHM integration that meets commercial quality standards, please ensure it is performed by a third-party software integration vendor.

 ## Roadmap
-Next Revision Release: around 2025/6/M for secure boot
+Next Revision Release: around late September 2025 and for PrplOS4.1 and will add support for Filogic850 platform.